scottclowe/scottclowe.github.io/_posts/2016-03-05-rank-hot-encoder.md

 Intuitively, if we hold everything constant but double their hours, we would expect their salary to approximately double (the effect is potentially non-linear due to non-linearities in the rate of income tax).

 Since we can see an approximately linear relationship between the two, it might be a good idea to use a linear regression model.
-But whichever model we use, doubling the number of work hours is a concept which makes sense, irrespective of how many hours were being worked initially.
+But irrespective of which model we chose to use, doubling the number of work hours is a concept which makes sense, no matter how many hours were being worked initially.

 ### Categorical data